cybertraining-dsc/su21-reu-364/project/index.md

 ## Abstract

-In this project we are studying the ability of AI to recognize and tag objects or subjects from a photo with accuracy
+In this project we study the ability of an AI to recognize and track hand positions with a raspberry PI 4 with 8 GB of ram and 64 GB of storage.

 Contents